Grandson charged in death of Gary woman found after house fire

 GARY, Ind.
 (WLS) --Gary Police have charged Kyle Gray of Gary in connection with the arson and homicide of a 79-year-old woman Thursday.
 According to police, the 25-year-old man is the woman's grandson.

-Family members identified the woman at Barbara Booth Walker and said her grandson lived with her.
+Family members identified the woman as Barbara Booth Walker and said her grandson lived with her.
 Police have not confirmed her identity.

 Police launched a death investigation after a woman was found dead in her home after a fire broke out at about 3 a.m.
 It was unclear whether the woman died as a result of the fire or was dead before the fire started.
 Investigators have not released information about how she died, but relatives said they believe foul play was involved.